madpsy/xpa125b_controller/README.md

 ## Serial

-The Hermes-Lite 2 has a UART interface which can be connected to the D1 Mini and used to read the current frequency.
+The Hermes-Lite 2 has a UART interface on the DB1 connector located at the front of the main board.
+It can be connected to the D1 Mini and used to read the current frequency.
 There is no need to reduce the voltage unless the Hermes-Lite has the DB9 modification with 5V TTL.

 Assuming you are connecting directly to the main board in the Hermes: